MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 > Columns that aready have filters are indicated by the ![Filter icon](media/ui-search/filter-icon.png "Filter icon") in the column heading.
 To remove a filter, select the columns heading, then choose **Clear Filter**.

 ### Working in the filter pane
 The filter pane enables you to set filters on one or more fields.
-The following figure shows an example filter pane for a Sales Quotes lis
+The following figure shows an example filter pane for a Sales Quotes list.

 ![Filter pane overview ](media/filter-pane-overview.png "Filter icon")

-A filter pane is divided in three sections: **Views**, **Filter list by**, and **Filter totals by**.
+A filter pane is divided in three sections: **Views**, **Filter list by**, and **Filter totals by**:

 - **Views**

+  Some lists will include the **Views** section.
 Views are variations of the list that have been preconfigured with filters.
 To switch the view, simply select another link.
 You can temporarily change the filters on a view, but the changes will not be saved.
-Note that not all lists include views.

 - **Filter list by**